nim-works/nimskull/doc/debug.rst

 .. important::

      Both *compiler* and your file must be compiled with defines.
-The compiler must be built with `nimDebugUtils` (this guard avoids heavy performance hits).
-Your file must be compiled with `nimCompilerDebugCalltrace` to control which exact parts of the default debugger will be executed.
+The compiler must use `nimDebugUtils` (this guard avoids heavy performance hits).
+Your file must use `nimCompilerDebugCalltrace` to control which exact parts of the default debugger will run.

 .. code-block:: literal